Leo-Corporation/LeoCorpLibrary-Web/documentation/Environment.md

 LeoCorpLibrary.Env.GetWindowsVersion()
 ~~~
 ::: danger Warning
-This method works only if you specify in the Application Manifest, in the compatibilty section, that Windows 8, 8.1 and 10/11 are compatible with the software.
+This method works only if you specify in the Application Manifest, in the compatibility section, that Windows 8, 8.1 and 10/11 are compatible with the software.
 Else, it will return ``Windows8``.
 :::

 ~~~ xml